Category Archives: Uncategorized

 The first quote demonstrates some bitterness toward religion, though it does not rule out the possibility of healthy religiosity.
 Nietzsche’s position is not that different from Freud (1927/1961), and quite possibly contributed to Freud’s perspective.
 Essentially, Nietzsche viewed God as a projection of our wishes (will-fulfillment) and our pathology; not a metaphysical reality.
 Because of this, God’s characteristics are dependent upon the individual and the culture.
 This helps to explain Nietzsche’s controversial claim that “God is dead.”
 Frequently, this is interpreted as a metaphysical statement; however, this was not the nature of Nietzsche’s claim.
 Instead, Nietzsche was stating that the cultural and individual understanding or creation of God is dead.
 It is a critique of culture and individuals, not God.

 A review of Thus Zarathustra Spoke would not be complete without some notes on the literary style.
 If nothing else, the literary style of this book demonstrates Nietzsche’s brilliance.
-He utilized a tremendous understanding of religious literature with he often mocked through his style of writing.
+He utilized a tremendous understanding of religious literature which he often mocked through his style of writing.
 A person familiar with the Bible will quickly recognize his frequent indirect references to Biblical ideas, stories, and quotes.
 It is through these that Nietzsche shows his wit and command of literary style.
 It is also where Nietzsche likely offends and drives away many of his readers.
 This is unfortunate.
 Even if one does not agree with Nietzsche’s appraisals of religion, or care for his clever mocking; there is still important messages in this book for the religious and the non-religious.

 To the religious, Nietzsche challenges people to become more than sheep.
 However, it is clear that he believes most people chose to be sheep: “No shepherd and one herd!
 Everybody wants the same, everybody is the same: whoever feels different goes voluntarily into a madhouse” (p.
 18).
 If one chooses to be religious, they should know what that choice entails!
 One should take the time to learn if it what they truly believe or if it is what they seek to achieve security escaping the fears and anxieties of life.
-Escapist religion is dangerous religion; however, religion achieve through struggle and genuine belief may be a responsible choice.
+Escapist religion is dangerous religion; however, religion achieved through struggle and genuine belief may be a responsible choice.

 Added 2004; Never been updated.